Charly Records

 Charly Records is a British record label that specialises in reissued material.

-Among the labels whose original releases are reissued by Charly are Vee-Jay, Sun, Immediate, BYG, Tomato, and Fania.
+Among the labels whose original releases are reissued by Charly are Vee-Jay, Sun, Immediate, BYG, Tomato, Fania, Treasure Isle, Beverley's, Soul City and Giorgio Gomelsky Productions and distributing albums from artists such as Small Faces, Funkadelic, The Yardbirds, Bob Marley & The Wailers, and 13th Floor Elevators.

 History

 Charly Records was founded in France in 1974 by Jean-Luc Young, who had been a promoter of teen concerts but moved to the UK in 1975.
 In 1977 Charly started a jazz subsidiary, Affinity Records.

+Charly Records began as the UK reissue label for Chess in the mid-1970s.
 Charly was originally known mainly for American-originated jazz and other modern oddities, such as the Bollock Brothers, but it is now mainly an album-oriented "retro" label.
+The Charly R&B imprint became another important sub-label, focusing on vintage blues and soul releases and themed compilations.
 Its most obvious rivals are Rhino and See for Miles (a label that Charly distributed in the 1980s).

+When the label began issuing CDs in the mid-1980s, they were typically of poor-to-fair quality with a lot of surface noise.

-In Europe, Charly is distributed by Snapper Records, while licensing is through LicenseMusic.com.
+In Europe, between approx. 2007 and 2020 Charly was distributed by Snapper Records, while licensing was and is through LicenseMusic.com.

 The label produces Americana, blues, funk, gospel, jazz, Latin, popular, rap, reggae, r&b, rock, rockabilly, soul, and ska.